egandavidpatrick-del/project-navigator/README.md

 #  Multi-User Project Navigator

+## Go to the table of contents below and click the Live Demo Link for demo videos.

 <b>On-premises multi-user project directory management for AEC organisations</b>

 Project Navigator provides a centralised, searchable catalogue of thousands of engineering and construction project directories.

 Built with <b>PHP, MariaDB, JavaScript and C#,</b> the platform provides authentication, role-based access, project management and concurrent multi-user access.

 Its companion <b>Enola</b> service provides autonomous stale-record recovery and primary/backup failover so abandoned browser sessions don't leave records permanently locked.
-Go to the table of contents below and click the Live Demo Link for demo videos.

 ### Repository Scope